HORACE GIFFORD (1932-1992)

 1971 - The Bellezza Renovation, Putnam Valley NY.
 Presumed unbuilt.

-1972 - The Robert Rosenthal House, 54 Juniper Avenue, Seaview, Ocean Beach NJ.
-Triangular composition with curves.
-Sold in 2019 to Dominique Perkins Hara and James Perkins.
+1972 - The Robert Rosenthal House, 54 Juniper Avenue, Seaview, Ocean Beach NY.
+Modest restoration in 2014 by Rawlins Design.
+Sold in 2019 to Hare and James Perkins.
 Rawlins Design is doing a new larger restoration in 2023.

 1972 - The Leonard Landau Renovation, 353 Morrow Road, Englewood NJ.
 Modest renovation of 1950 house.
 Sold in 2002 to Margot Lee.

-1972 - The Shorin Addition, Seaview, Fire Island NY.
+1972 - The Samuel Miller House, Seaview, Fire Island NY.
 Status unknown.

 1972 - The Stuart Roeder House, 556 Ocean Walk, Sayville NY.
 Commissioned in 1969.
 Has been altered.
 Sold in 1998 to C&R Partnership.

 1973 - The Arnold Rosenthal and Yves Dihe House, 607A Shore Walk, Seaview, Sayville NY.
 Kitchen alteration, new deck off of kitchen, prefabricated greenhouse extensions.
 Featured in 1979 in House Beautiful.
 Photos by Michael Dunne and Alan Dovifat.
 Sold to Craig Leavitt.
 Sold in 2014 to Evan Lobel.
 Website.
 Renovated by Chris Rawlins.
 Sold in 2021 to Khepri LLC.

 1973 - The Jerry Ansel Renovation, Water Island NY.
 Status unknown.